Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 ```

 In each iteration, we're calling `_swap` with these parameters:
 1. `params.amountIn` tracks input amounts.
-During the first swap it's the amount provided by user.
-During next swaps its the amounts returned from previous swaps.
+During the first swap, it's the amount provided by the user.
+During the next swaps, it's the amounts returned from previous swaps.
-1. `hasMultiplePools ? address(this) : params.recipient`–if there are multiple pools in the path, recipient is the manager contract, it'll store tokens between swaps.
-If there's only one pool (last one) in the path, recipient is the one specified in the parameters (usually the same user that initiates the swap).
+1. `hasMultiplePools ? address(this) : params.recipient`–if there are multiple pools in the path, the recipient is the Manager contract, it'll store tokens between swaps.
+If there's only one pool (the last one) in the path, the recipient is the one specified in the parameters (usually the same user that initiates the swap).
 1. `sqrtPriceLimitX96` is set to 0 to disable slippage protection in the Pool contract.
-1. Last parameter is what we pass to `uniswapV3SwapCallback`–we'll look at it shortly.
+1. The last parameter is what we pass to `uniswapV3SwapCallback`–we'll look at it shortly.

-After making one swap, we need to proceed to next pool in a path or return:
+After making one swap, we need to proceed to the next pool in a path or return:
 ```solidity
     ...